ServiceStackApps/HelloMobile/README.md

 Most clients make use of ServiceStack's new PCL support which are contained in the following NuGet packages:

-  - ServiceStack.Interfaces.Pcl
+  - ServiceStack.Interfaces
-    - PCL Profiles: iOS, Android, Windows8, .NET 4.5, Silverlight5, WP8
+    - PCL Profiles: iOS, Android, Windows8, .NET 4.0, Silverlight5, WP8 (Profile136)
-  - ServiceStack.Client.Pcl
+  - ServiceStack.Client
-    - PCL Profiles: iOS, Android, Windows8, .NET 4.5
+    - PCL Profiles: iOS, Android, Windows8, .NET 4.5 (Profile7)
-    - Custom builds: Silverlight 5
+    - Custom builds: NET40, Silverlight 5
-  - ServiceStack.Text.Pcl
+  - ServiceStack.Text
-    - PCL Profiles: iOS, Android, Windows8, .NET 4.5
+    - PCL Profiles: iOS, Android, Windows8, .NET 4.5 (Profile7)
-    - Custom builds: Silverlight 5
+    - Custom builds: NET40, Silverlight 5

-Your DTO projects only need to reference **ServiceStack.Interfaces.Pcl** package whilst the service clients are contained within the **ServiceStack.Client.Pcl** NuGet package.
+Your DTO projects only need to reference **ServiceStack.Interfaces** package whilst the service clients are contained within the **ServiceStack.Client** NuGet package.

-As described above, only **ServiceStack.Interfaces.Pcl** supports most of the available PCL profiles.
-Although this alone still enables great re-use thanks to ServiceStack's design of having most providers implementing interfaces, which combined with DTO's having minimal dependencies, only a reference to ServiceStack.Interfaces is required to share any higher-level functionality that consumes ServiceStack services across most platforms.
+This enables great re-use thanks to ServiceStack's design of having most providers implementing interfaces, which combined with DTO's having minimal dependencies, only a reference to **ServiceStack.Interfaces** is required to share any higher-level functionality that consumes ServiceStack services across most platforms.

-A greater level of binary-level reusability is enabled between iOS, Android, Windows8, .NET 4.5 platforms which are also able to share concrete implementations and extension methods in their own applications portable libraries.
+A greater level of binary-level reusability is enabled between iOS, Android, Windows8, .NET 4.5 platforms which are also able to share concrete implementations in (Profile7) portable class libraries.

-Other Supported platforms may still achieve source-level code-reuse by creating a stub project (compiled for their platform) and linking to the existing source files.
+Other supported platforms may still achieve source-level code-reuse with VS.NET's shared projects support or by creating a stub project (compiled for their platform) and linking to the existing source files.

-### Sharing Server DTO's with Clients

-All client projects reference **ServiceStack.Interfaces.Pcl** package whilst ServiceStack's server projects still reference the existing **ServiceStack.Interfaces** NuGet package.

-To share the server DTO's in the
-[ServiceModel](https://github.com/ServiceStack/Hello/tree/master/src/ServiceModel) project, a new stub [ServiceModel.Pcl](https://github.com/ServiceStack/Hello/tree/master/src/ServiceModel.Pcl) PCL project was created that just links to the existing source files and references the **ServiceStack.Interfaces.Pcl** NuGet package so can be referenced by all client projects.

 ## Run the ServiceStack Host